damianb/tf2stats/README.markdown

 To prepare your installation, rename or copy the file `data/config/config.example.json` to `data/config/config.json`, then open it up in your favorite unix-newline-safe editor (I recommend Notepad++ for Windows users).

-In it are ten different settings, explained below:
+In it are eleven different settings, explained below:

 * `db.host` - This setting should be the hostname used to connect to your database server.
 In most circumstances, it is `localhost`.
 * `db.name` - The name of your database (*not* database user).